sgress454/sails-hook-panic-mode/README.md

 # sails-hook-panic-mode

 [Sails JS](http://sailsjs.org) hook to provide a simple "panic mode" for an app.
-In maintenance mode, all requests receive an "under maintenance" page or message in response.
+In panic mode, all requests receive an "under maintenance" page or message in response.

 ### Installation